Disappearing Home Theater A/V Connections

 Multi-Channel 5.1/7.1 Channel Analog Audio Connections

-Finally, pictured on the bottom portion of the photo, is a set of 5.1/7.1 channel analog audio inputs.
+Finally, pictured on the bottom portion of the photo at the top of this page, is a set of 5.1/7.1 channel analog audio inputs.
 With the rapid adoption of HDMI, the need for these connections is rapidly fading, so many newer home theater receivers are eliminating the 5.1/7.1 channel analog connection option.
 However, consumers that own older SACD or DVD/SACD/DVD-Audio players that may not have HDMI connections, must rely on these connections to access full multi-channel uncompressed audio from their player to a home theater receiver.
 Eliminating this connection option effectively renders those older players almost useless when it comes to being able to access full audio capabilities when using many newer home theater receivers.

 Also, on the opposite end of the connection flow, 5.1/7.1 channel analog audio connections are also being eliminated by manufacturers as an audio output option on Blu-ray Disc players.
 This is a problem in that many older home theater receivers that are still in use do not have HDMI inputs but do have 5.1 or 7.1 channel analog audio inputs.
 This means that in order to gain full audio access from a Blu-ray Disc player in this situation the player needs to have a set of 5.1/7.1 channel analog audio outputs, which is only a available on shrinking number of higher-priced players.